A photograph of civil rights activist, Oretha Castle Haley. Learn more »

 Fairclough, Adam.
 Race and Democracy: The Civil Rights Struggle in Louisiana, 1915–1972.
 Athens: University of Georgia Press, 1995.

 Glasrud, Bruce A., and Merline Pitre, eds.
-Southern Black Women in the Civil Rights Era (1954–1974): A State by State Study, manuscript in preparation for Texas A&M University Press.
+Southern Black Women in the Modern Civil Rights Movement.
+College Station: Texas A&M University Press, 2013.